erszcz/docsh/README.md

           functions / types of the given name.
     * [ ] Provide `M:t/2` to display just the `-spec` / `-type` attribute.
-          In some cases we're only interested in the order of parameters and in general already know what a functions does.
+          In some cases we're only interested in the order of parameters and in general already know what a function does.

 ## ?!